pypa/hatch/docs/history/hatchling.md

 ## Unreleased

+***Fixed:***

+- Add better error message when the `wheel` build target cannot determine what to ship

 ## [1.19.0](https://github.com/pypa/hatch/releases/tag/hatchling-v1.19.0) - 2023-12-11 ## {: #hatchling-v1.19.0 }

 ***Changed:***

 - An error will now be raised if a force-included path does not exist
-- An error will now be raised for the `wheel` target if no file selection options are defined
+- An error will now be raised for the `wheel` build target if no file selection options are defined

 ***Added:***